 Despite the unfavorable geopolitical context, several Russian digital companies have raised substantial amounts on Western exchanges in the past years — or are considering doing so in the near future.

-The latest cases include online job service HeadHunter, which went public on the U.S. Nasdaq exchange in June 2019, Yandex, which raised another $460 million in June 2020, and Mail.Ru, which is in the process of raising an extra $600 million on the London Stock Exchange
+The latest cases include online job service HeadHunter, which went public on the U.S. Nasdaq exchange in June 2019, Yandex, which raised another $460 million in June 2020, and Mail.Ru, which is in the process of raising an extra $600 million on the London Stock Exchange.

 Yandex.Taxi, Russia’s leading ride-hailing platform — a joint venture of Yandex and Uber — was actively preparing for an IPO last year.
 The listing, initially scheduled for 2020, was postponed due to market conditions surrounding the coronavirus pandemic.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.